Sound legal advice on key issues such as possible right to terminate, damages, mitigation, loss.

 Another way in which terms may be implied by law is, where a contract is silent or unclear on certain issues, whether there are clear standards relating to that issue found in similar contracts within the industry, sector or type of business dealing in question.
 An example might be construction contracts where there are clearly defined industry standards for certain contractual issues.

-A very common mistake is to assume that, having a contract in writing is the whole story and that, if the other party does not stick to the written contract, you will almost certainly succeed with a breach of contract claim.
+A very common mistake is with a commercial or contract dispute is to assume that, having a contract in writing is the whole story and that, if the other party does not stick to the written contract, you will almost certainly succeed with a breach of contract claim.

 Contracts get varied in any number of ways – such as where the parties do not stick to the terms, by subsequent conversations or communications by email, or by a course of dealings inconsistent with the original terms or waiver of a breach.